Pressure Cooker Size and Capacity: Charts and Guidelines

-Stainless Steel vs. Aluminum: Which Material Should you Buy?
+Stainless Steel vs. Aluminum: Which Material Should You Buy?

 Stainless steel pressure cookers look more stylish, but they may not be as advantageous in some ways.
 For example, they don’t conduct heat as well as aluminum.
 Aluminum pressure cookers cook food faster than stainless steel.
 Unfortunately, aluminum doesn’t have a non-stick surface like stainless steel.
 You can also clean stainless steel much easier than you can aluminum.

 Stainless steel usually weighs more than aluminum pressure cookers.
 In fact, stainless steel has 2.5 times the weight and density of aluminum.
-While it may weigh more, that gives it superior strength to aluminum.
+While it may weigh more, that gives it superior strength than aluminum.

 The main reason that people buy aluminum pressure cookers comes down to price.
-Aluminum pressure cookers start at $35—good luck finding stainless steel at that price.
+Aluminum pressure cookers start at $35 good luck finding stainless steel at that price.
 You will only find the 2-quart stainless steel pressure cooker in that range, and anything larger tends to cost more than that.

 When looking for stainless steel pressure cookers, try to find one with a bimetal base.
 Usually, bimetal bases consist of brass and iron, but they conduct heat better than stainless steel.
 Aluminum has a thermal conductivity of 136.
 Meanwhile, stainless steel only offers a thermal conductivity of 8.09.

-What Brand Pressure Cooker Should You Choose
+What Brand of Pressure Cooker Should You Choose

-We would advise that you stick with reputable and known brands—you don’t want to get experimental when it comes to pressure cookers.
+We would advise that you stick with reputable and known brands you don’t want to get experimental when it comes to pressure cookers.
 Choose a brand that has done business for decades and one that has received approval for independent testing.

 You want your pressure cooker to either meet or exceed the quality standards.
 Most Americans recognize the Underwriters Laboratories (UL) as the most trusted name in this business.

 Don’t select a brand simply because of a lower price or even a higher price.
-Check the reputation of the company and the review of the pressure cooker model.
+Check the reputation of the company and review the pressure cooker model.
 See that they don’t have pending lawsuits.

 Most people want the 6-quart pressure cooker.
 It’s good for three to six people.
 That fulfills the needs of most people.
 A 4-quart pressure cooker works for one to two people.
 An 8-quart pressure cooker was designed for six to eight people, and a 10-quart pressure cooker serves up to 15 people.

-What Is the Capacity of a Pressure Cooker?
+What is the capacity of a pressure cooker?

 6 quarts is the most popular pressure cooker capacity.
 With that said, you have 4-quart, 6-quart, 8-quart, 10-quart, and 12-quart as the most common pressure cookers.
 They can hold that much capacity in terms of liquid.
 The usable capacity is two-thirds of the liquid capacity, depending on the food.

-Finally – Pressure Cooker Sizes and Capacity
+Wrapping Up: Pressure Cooker Sizes and Capacity

-Hopefully, you learned something about the pressure cooker sizes and capacities and it will help you choose what size pressure cooker you need.
+Hopefully, you learned something about pressure cooker sizes and capacities and it will help you choose what size pressure cooker you need.
 Understanding what capacity to buy also matters because you don’t want one too big, or it won’t cook food as fast as it should.
 Not only that, but the wrong capacity won’t be as energy-efficient, and you will waste money on energy.